CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 With the pool from the PG(Pretty Good or PostGre) library, it is pretty easy to connect the postgreSQL database and the Express server.

-## What is pool?
+## What is Pool?
-Pool is a middleware, part of postgres library that connects postgreSQL database the server.
-With the pool, we can run query with postgreSQL.
+Pool is a middleware, part of postgres library that connects the postgreSQL database to the server.
+With the pool, we can run queries with postgreSQL.

 * create `db.js` file.
 ```js